Philippines gets 36 bidders for energy exploration blocks

-No Chinese companies were on the initial list of possible bidders, which so far includes French gas and power firm GDF Suez GSZ.PA and Italy's Eni (ENI.MI), Energy Undersecretary Jose Layug said.
+No Chinese companies were on the initial list of possible bidders, which so far includes French gas and power firm GDF Suez and Italy's Eni, Energy Undersecretary Jose Layug said.

-Other bidders include Philex Petroleum Corp (PXP.PS), PetroEnergy Resources Corp (PERC.PS), Shell's (RDSa.L) local unit Shell Philippines Exploration BV, and Nido Petroleum Ltd (NDO.AX).
+Other bidders include Philex Petroleum Corp, PetroEnergy Resources Corp, Shell's local unit Shell Philippines Exploration BV, and Nido Petroleum Ltd .

 The deadline for bids is Wednesday, and Layug said he expected the contracts to be awarded by July at the earliest.
 Officials estimate the total investment required to develop the blocks at $7.5 billion.